-Companies undertaking capital raisings can approach the world's capital markets in various ways.
-Through an initial public offering, listing either in its home jurisdiction or cross-border, a company can access major global finance hubs and capital from a deep pool of investors around the world.
+Biopharma and healthtech companies undertaking capital raisings can approach the world's capital markets in various ways.
+Through an initial public offering, listing either in its home jurisdiction or cross-border, a biopharma and healthtech company can access major global finance hubs and capital from a deep pool of investors around the world.
 In addition, an IPO can help a company raise its profile with customers, suppliers and the media as well as providing it with an opportunity to improve internal systems and controls, and increase the general operating efficiency for the business to conform with the regulatory scheme for public companies.